aliciaxw/flashcard-app/README.md

-# flashcard-app
+# Flashcard

-backend for a flashcard iOS app for CS 1998
+Basic backend implementation for the end of semester CS 1998 hack challenge.
+API for an iOS flashcard app.
+In collaboration with Franklin Qin.